black-sliver/PopTracker/doc/PACKS.md

   + adds alias `badge_font_size` for `overlay_font_size`

 * `"progressive_toggle"`:
-  + has on/off for each stage.
-Like progressive with `allow_disabled: true`.
+  + like progressive with `allow_disabled: false`, but the current stage can be toggled between "on" and "off"

 * `"composite_toggle"`:
   + is linked to two items left and right that have to be defined before